PlasticDigits/tradair-landing/STYLE_GUIDE.md

 - **Technology emphasis**: Use `graphics/tech/` and `icons/ai/` for AI credibility
 - **Trading context**: Use `icons/crypto/` for cryptocurrency relevance

 All images follow the established color palette and maintain transparent backgrounds for flexible integration.
+Prefer SVG for grids and wireframes to ensure crisp rendering and lightweight motion.

-This style guide ensures consistent branding across all Tradair AI digital properties while maintaining the perfect balance between professional credibility and cutting-edge innovation that appeals to our target audience of day traders and AI enthusiasts.
+This style guide ensures consistent branding across all Traken AI digital properties while maintaining the perfect balance between professional credibility and cutting‑edge innovation that appeals to our target audience of traders and AI enthusiasts.